Samsung/tizen-docs/docs/application/web/guides/multimedia/radio.md

    }
    ```

 2. To find a radio channel at a lower frequency than the current one, use the `seekDown()`method of the `FMRadioManager` interface.
-This method is available only in `PLAYING` radio state.
+This method is available only in `PLAYING` radio state:

    ```
    if (tizen.fmradio.state === 'PLAYING') {